 Key Stage 3 Curriculum

-Year 7 – starts with the transition to secondary school and looks at issues such as friendships, organisation and how to learn before moving onto healthy eating and smoking.
+Year 7 – The curriculum starts with the transition to secondary school and looks at issues such as friendships, organisation and how to learn before moving onto healthy eating and smoking.
 They study money management skills in the spring term and then morals, rights and wrongs as well as parliament and the environment in the summer term.

-Year 8 – study e-safety, drugs and alcohol as well as puberty and sex education in the autumn term followed by self-esteem and careers in the summer term.
+Year 8 – Pupils study e-safety, drugs and alcohol as well as puberty and sex education in the autumn term followed by self-esteem and careers in the summer term.
 They finish the year by studying human rights, racism and discrimination and crime and punishment.